Schellenberg smuggling incident: Reactions

 Some have linked the Schellenberg case to the Meng Wanzhou incident.
 U.S.-based China watcher Bill Bishop described the Sino-Canadian relationship as having escalated to "criminal diplomacy" from "hostage diplomacy" after the case.
-Donald Clarke, a professor of Chinese law at George Washington University School of Law, points out that the case is unusual and it is difficult to believe that the case has nothing to do with Meng.
+Donald Clarke, a professor of Chinese law at George Washington Law School, points out that the case is unusual and it is difficult to believe that the case has nothing to do with Meng.
 Clarke said that Schellenberg had been arrested in December 2014, but the first trial was in March 2016 and the sentencing in November 2018, which took a relatively long time, but the time taken for retrial was very fast (16 days).
 Also, retrial of criminal cases is very rare.
-According to statistics from Clarke, only 2% of Chinese criminal cases were retrialed in 2017; in addition, Chinese courts rarely voluntarily invite foreign media to attend trials.
+According to statistics from Clarke, only 2% of Chinese criminal cases were retried in 2017; in addition, Chinese courts rarely voluntarily invite foreign media to attend trials.
 Stephen McDonell, a BBC correspondent in Beijing, pointed out that China's death sentence needs review by the Supreme People's Court, and the Chinese government may use Schellenberg as a bargaining chip and ask Canada to release Meng.

 Canadian Prime Minister Justin Trudeau has publicly expressed serious concerns that China's death sentence is arbitrary.
-On the same day that the Schellenberg case was re-examined, Trudeau announced a slight reshuffle of the cabinet, with David Lametti as Attorney General and former Attorney General Jody Wilson-Raybould as Minister of Veterans Affairs.
+On the same day that the Schellenberg case was re-examined, Trudeau announced a slight cabinet shuffle, with David Lametti as Attorney General and former Attorney General Jody Wilson-Raybould as Minister of Veterans Affairs.
 Radio Canada International said Lametti will be involved in deciding whether to extradite Meng to the United States.
 Canadian Foreign Minister Chrystia Freeland claims to have asked the Chinese government to spare Schellenberg's life.
 The Canadian government issued a travel warning saying that going to China may face the risk of arbitrary enforcement of laws in the country, requiring citizens traveling to China to be highly vigilant.
 In response, China's Foreign Ministry spokeswoman Hua Chunying condemned the Canadian government's move and said they should instead remind their citizens to follow the law while in China.
-The foreign ministry also issued a similar travel warning to what the Canadians had issued, alleging that Canada had recently "arbitrarily" detained a Chinese national—an apparent reference to Meng Wanzhou's detention several weeks prior.
+The foreign ministry also issued a travel warning similar to the one Canada had issued, alleging that Canada had recently "arbitrarily" detained a Chinese national—an apparent reference to Meng Wanzhou's detention several weeks prior.